Prototype-X/Zabbix-Network-Weathermap/README.md

 **starter.py** run weathermap.py and return execution time.

-For auto update image or rescan map you can use cron or Template Weathermap.
+For auto update image or rescan map you can use cron, systemd or Template Weathermap.

 ### Map config ###